Diabetic Ketoacidosis

 Description

-• A life-threatening medical emergency in diabetics, which most commonly occurs in patients with type 1 diabetes
+• A life-threatening medical emergency which most commonly occurs in patients with type 1 diabetes

 • Characterized by a biochemical triad of hyperglycemia, ketosis, and high anion gap metabolic acidosis